thomaswpp/mpquic-sbd/README.md

-# MPQUIC-SBD: Multipath QUIC with support of the RFC8382 Standard for Shared Bottleneck Detection
+# MPQUIC-SBD: Multipath QUIC (MPQUIC) with support of Shared Bottleneck Detection (SBD)

-This repository contains software artefacts that we have implemented for research purposes of the publication:
+This repository contains software artefacts we have implemented for research purposes of the publication:

  [1] *A First Look at Adaptive Video Streaming over Multipath QUIC with Shared Bottleneck Detection*.
 To appear in Proceedings of The 14th ACM Multimedia Systems Conference (MMSys’23), June 07-10, 2023, BC, Vancouver, Canada.

-To enable our RFC8382 SBD standard implementation in MPQUIC protocol, we extended the most popular [MPQUIC implementation](https://multipath-quic.org) from [Q. D. Coninck and O. Bonaventure](https://doi.org/10.1145/3143361.3143370), who in turn extended the [QUIC's golang implementation](https://github.com/lucas-clemente/quic-go).
+To enable SBD support in MPQUIC protocol, we implement the RFC8382 Standard in the most popular [MPQUIC implementation](https://multipath-quic.org) from [Q. D. Coninck and O. Bonaventure](https://doi.org/10.1145/3143361.3143370), who in turn extended the [QUIC's golang implementation](https://github.com/lucas-clemente/quic-go).

 ## 1. This repository